ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 # Transitioning to Multicore with ThreadSanitizer

-The 5.0 release brought multicore `Domain`-based parallelism to the OCaml language.
+The 5.0 release brought Multicore, `Domain`-based parallelism to the OCaml language.
 Parallel `Domain`s performing uncoordinated operations on shared mutable memory locations may however cause data races.
 Such issues will unfortunately not [(yet)](https://blog.janestreet.com/oxidizing-ocaml-parallelism/) be caught by OCaml's strong type system, meaning they may go unnoticed when introducing parallelism into an existing OCaml code base.
-In this guide, we will therefore study a step-wise workflow that utilizes the [ThreadSanitizer (TSan)](https://github.com/ocaml-multicore/ocaml-tsan) tool to help make your OCaml code 5.x ready.
+In this guide, we will therefore study a step-wise workflow that utilises the [ThreadSanitizer (TSan)](https://github.com/ocaml-multicore/ocaml-tsan) tool to help make your OCaml code 5.x ready.

 **Note:** TSan is currently only supported under Linux with AMD/Intel cpus.
-It furthermore requires at least gcc 11 or Clang 11 and the `libunwind` library.
+It furthermore requires at least GCC 11 or Clang 11 and the `libunwind` library.

-## An example application
+## An Example Application

 Consider a little bank library with the following signature in `bank.mli`: